 As our future with Artificial intelligence is going to become inevitable, let’s talk about our possible future of AI, and whether it is going to help us or harms us.
-If a robot tries to make a cup of coffee and spills it all over, I think that would be really bad.
+If a robot tries to make a cup of coffee and spills it all over, I think that would be bad.

 The advancement of Artificial Intelligence is growing faster than ever.
 Recently, researchers have developed an AI capable of predicting crimes one week earlier with 90 percent accuracy.
 The researchers at the University of Chicago have developed an algorithm.
 It first looked at Chicago – where crime spiked by 34% this year thus far versus 2021.
 Then, they applied the tool to seven other major cities, including Atlanta.

 Likewise, scientists from the University of Tokyo have developed a skin-equivalent coating for robotic limbs, with the resulting tissue-engineered material boasting water-repellant and self-healing properties.
 They have developed the “living” skin for a robot.
 What’s next?
 The next is the future.

 From tech-savvy assistants to agricultural bots and self-driving cars, these innovations seem like a welcomed addition to human life.
 However, the thought of using robots for anything besides entertainment is often met with fear and suspicion.

 In reality, though, some many potential benefits and harms could be caused by an intelligent robot’s interaction with humans that cannot be overlooked.